-The paraffin wax is generally a white, odorless, tasteless, artificial solid material.
-Because it is combustible and non-toxic substance it is highly appropriate for candle making also under DIY circumstances.
+The paraffin wax is generally a white, odourless, tasteless, artificial solid material.
+Because it is an explosive and non-toxic substance, it is also highly appropriate for candle-making under DIY circumstances.

 Its' low melting point facilitates casting into moulds.

-The most suitable mould is made from silicone which allows practically unlimited number of candle casting.
+The most suitable mould is made from silicone which allows a practically unlimited number of candle casting.

 In addition, silicone moulds can be used to form a wide variety of tools to create soft, flexible or relatively rigid shapes to handle even the most complicated undercuts as well.

 Paraffin can also be used in many other DIY applications: